Lavender Oil for Skin: Why It’s Safe, Effective, and Often Misunderstood

 Composition Of Lavender Oil

-When Lavender flower buds are steam distilled they release essential oils– chemical compounds (the essence) produced by the plant for a variety of benefits including protection, repair, and growth.
+When Lavender flower buds are steam distilled, they release essential oils that are complex chemical compounds produced by the plant for protection and repair.

 Is Lavender Oil Good For Your Skin?
 Understanding The Misconception